American Communist Party (2024)

-ACP has been described as MAGA Communist, as notable ACP founders Jackson Hinkle and Haz Al-Din have promoted it and similar conservative communist labels since 2022.
-MAGA Communism has been described as anti-feminist, queerphobic, anti-woke, anti-environmentalist, pro-social services, pro-tax cuts, and pro-Donald Trump.
-ACP leaders argue that MAGA Communism is a tool to shift the American working class away from capitalism and toward communism.
+The ACP has been described as "MAGA communist".
+Both notable ACP founders Jackson Hinkle and Haz Al-Din have promoted MAGA Communism and similar "conservative communist" labels since 2022.
+MAGA Communism has been characterized as pro-social services, pro-tax cuts, anti-Zionist, anti-feminist, anti-queer, anti-woke, and both anti-Donald Trump and pro-Donald Trump by critics.
+The ACP denies ever supporting Donald Trump, with ACP leaders arguing that MAGA Communism is a tool to shift the American working class away from capitalism and the Republican Party and toward communist mass politics.